 Volunteers are essential for a successful race.
 We have many great volunteers who help every year, and we count on them and appreciate them very much.
 But if you are bringing someone with you who is able and would like to help with the race, we can sure use them.
 Contact the RD at email@example.com and we will put them in a slot where they will be safe, and comfortable (fairly, it's in the middle of the woods), and useful.
 Race day Volunteers are eligible to run in the annual Volunteer run, which counts toward your ten year award.
 See the 2013 Volunteer Run.

 A physical is not required to qualify to run in this event, but you should be fully trained and in good health to participate.
 All competitors participate at their own risk.
 If in doubt as to your physical condition to engage in an event as strenuous and taxing as this 20K, 50K, or 50 Mile run, it is strongly recommended that you seek the advice and approval of a licensed physician.
 The race officials reserve the right to stop any participant who in their opinion is not fit to continue.
 Runners must be 18 or older to enter.
 Our NFS permit is for a limited number of runners.
-Registration is limited to the permit limit + an allowance (based on recent history) for withdrawals and DNS, and historically fills up in early December, so don't put off entering.
+Registration is limited to the permit limit + an allowance (based on recent history) for withdrawals and DNS, and historically fills up early, so don't put off entering.